Prasunjais/express-boiler-plate/README.md

 * mysql     -  2.17
 * objection -  1.6

-Component based with joi validation, winston api logger, seperated models with controllers and const response type with response message.
+express boiler plate, Component based with joi validation, winston api logger, seperated models with controllers and const response type with response message.

 **Please drop a star if u like the boilerplate.**